model-checking/kani-verifier-blog/_posts/2024-12-02-safety-of-methods-for-numeric-primitive-types.md

 4. Assertions: Similar to assumptions, with `#[kani::proof_for_contract]` annotation, Kani automatically inserts `kani::assert()` after the unsafe function call.
 It checks if the function behaves as expected (e.g. returning an expected result) or if a certain safety invariants hold after function call.

 ### 3. Handling Large Input Spaces
 For methods like `unchecked_mul`, verifying over the entire input space is infeasible due to the exponential number of possibilities.
-To improve the performance, we partitioned the input space into intervals:
+To improve the performance, we partitioned the input space into intervals.

+The following code illustrates a strategy to handle large input spaces by partitioning input ranges into manageable intervals for verification, focusing on critical edge cases.

 ```rust
 macro_rules! generate_unchecked_mul_intervals {
     ($type:ty, $method:ident, $($harness_name:ident, $min:expr, $max:expr),+) => {